am a Portland-based freelance journalist and covering architecture & design as well as film, visual art, sports, business, and travel.

 me.
 Plus I don't have to wake up to an alarm clock.

-Photography and filmmaking are passions of mine, although they are usually more hobby than profession.
-That said, my photos was exhibited in a solo show at the American Institute of
+Photography and filmmaking are big passions.
+Although it's more hobby than profession, my photos were exhibited in a solo show at the American Institute of

 I was raised in a small town about 40 miles south of Portland in Oregon's Willamette Valley called McMinnville, which has since become the